ayalfishey/WebImgMk/README.md

 # WebImgMk
-This program will take a givin image and make a mosaic webpage of that image (this is just a small personal project, this is my first dive into CSS)
+This program will take a givin image and make a mosaic webpage of that image.
+(this is just a small personal project, this is my first dive into CSS)

 todo.